 Streamlining and modernizing a tried-and-true timber technology

-The project will feature nail-laminated timber (NLT) construction for the floor and roof panels supported by a glue-laminated timber (glulam) or parallel strand lumber (PSL) post-and-beam substructure.
+The project will feature nail-laminated timber (NLT) construction for the floor and roof panels supported by a glue-laminated timber (glulam) post-and-beam substructure.
 As a demonstration project, the design team is keen to explore opportunities to streamline the assembly of the mass timber structure.
 This includes prefabrication on or near the building site without the use of a factory.
 The team will build mock‐ups of several panel configurations to test design and methodology.
 The intent is to prefabricate panels using local dimension lumber suppliers and available trades.
 This will help identify efficiencies in the construction process and mitigate supply chain risks.

 The project will meet Step Three of the BC Energy Step Code, the highest level attainable for this building type in the region.
 The project team also plans to use the project as a case study to help educate insurance and lending on mass timber.

 The Mass Timber Demonstration Program (MTDP) provides funding for incremental costs in the design and construction of buildings that showcase emerging or new mass timber and mass timber hybrid building systems and construction processes.
 The program supports jobs and employment recovery in the design, engineering, construction, and product manufacturing sector.
 BC industry will benefit from lessons learned, results, and research findings that can help support future mass timber projects in the province.
 Learn more.